‘Thank you for saving my life’: COVID-19 survivor thanks nurses during National Nurses Month

 She was released from Tripler at the end of April.
 While she is still recovering, she said she is almost back to full health.

-“I’m doing really well, a little bit short of breath, but other then that, I’m back in the groove,” Tucker said.
+“I’m doing really well, a little bit short of breath, but other than that, I’m back in the groove,” Tucker said.

 Tucker credits her team of nurses at Tripler Army Medical Center for getting her through some of the darkest days of her life.

-“It’s not just that at they were amazing the expertise to pull me through near death, but they treated me like a queen,” she said.
+“It’s not just that they were amazing, the expertise to pull me through near death, but they treated me like a queen,” she said.

 Her team of registered nurses included First Lieutenant Sean Coolidge, Daniel Kim, and Andrea Jensen.
 Each one is passionate and dedicated to treating patients like family.